Windows Network Drive (WND)

 removed from the file by default, unless the

 --pasword-trim option is added.
 The password file must be readable

 by the apache user (or www-data).
 Also make sure that the password file is outside of any directory handled

 by apache (web-readable).

 You should be able to run any of those commands, and/or wrap them into a systemd service or any other

 startup service, so that the

-wnd:listen command is automatically started post booting.
+wnd:listen command is automatically started during boot, if you need it.